mahmoud-mohamed107/Customer-Churn-Dashboard-Analysis-/README.md

 the churn was **not driven by opportunistic customers**, but by **service and experience gaps**.

 ### Final Hypothesis
-> “Customers didn’t leave because they were deal hunters they left because the service didn’t meet their expectations.”
+> Customers didn’t leave because they were deal hunters they left because the service didn’t meet their expectations.

 The promotional offers accelerated the exposure of these weaknesses:
 new users were attracted through discounts, but their early experience (onboarding, support, or transaction friction) was poor, leading them to churn quickly — especially during the first quarter.